carpentries/instructor-training/_episodes/05-memory.md

 type of memory you use to actively think about things and is often called working memory.
 It is much faster, but also much
 smaller: in 1956, George Miller estimated that the average adult's short-term memory could hold [7±2 items][wikipedia-7] for a few seconds before things started to drop out.
-This is [why phone numbers are typically 7 or 8 digits long][phone-nums]: back when phones had dials instead of keypads, that was the longest sequence of numbers most adults could remember accurately for as long as it took the dial to go around and around.
+This is why phone numbers are typically 7 or 8 digits long: back when phones had dials instead of keypads, that was the longest sequence of numbers most adults could remember accurately for as long as it took the dial to go around and around.